 I am a part-time lecturer in the Department of Computer Science and Engineering.
 By day, I’m a Data Scientist at Magellan Health.
-I first got into this business 26 years ago, but I was writing programs in BASIC and Pascal long before that.
 My earliest experience in computing was entering BASIC programs on the Commodore VIC-20 from code listings printed in magazines.
 The oldest surviving specimen of my work as an aspiring Computer Scientist was a horse race I co-wrote in 12th grade.
 (If you think running k-folds cross validation is slow, you should see what it was like to compile on the Apple IIe in 1989!)

 I got my bachelor’s degree in Computer Science and Engineering from Ohio State and a master’s degree in Data Science from Southern Methodist University.
 If the Buckeyes and Mustangs ever meet in football… Well, I try not to think about it.

 I’ve written code in many languages for online systems, web development projects, system administration, and data mining tasks.
-Although I’ve coded in some ancient languages – Fortran and JCL come to mind, but not COBOL or LISP – I never actually dealt with punch cards.
+These days, I do a lot of Python and R. I’ve coded in some ancient languages – Fortran and JCL come to mind, but not COBOL or LISP.
+I never actually dealt with punch cards.
 Before my Data Science days, I worked in the world of large systems integration with a specialization in IT infrastructure.

-When I’m not doing this I do other stuff, which tends to be driving to and watching a lot of soccer games in the fall and spring.
+When I’m not doing this I do other stuff, mostly driving to and watching a lot of soccer games in the fall and spring.
 I try to stay informed about the world around me by listening to and reading the daily news, and continually scanning my Twitter feed.
 I also like magazines.
 I’ve tried to give them up, but I just can’t quit them.
 I read several regularly, but my current favorites are Wired, Monocle, and Vanity Fair.

 Special note to Computer Science majors (and others interested in the history of computing): I recommend that you read Walter Isaacson’s Steve Jobs.
 Even if you’re not a fan of Apple and Jobs, the opening chapters reveal a lot about how the world of personal computing came to be.
 Fore more book recommendations, see my books page.